Efficient Context Propagating Perceiver Architectures for Auto-Regressive Language Modeling: Efficient Context Propagating Perceiver (ECP) Architecture

-The complexity of computing attention is $O(n^2)$.
-One way to reduce this complexity is by dividing the input sequence into disjoint segments and only computing the attention in each segment itself.
-However, the disadvantage of such an approach is that there is information loss due to lack of information flow between segments.
-LongLoRA~\cite{chenlonglora} solves this problems via shifted sparse attention ($S^{2}$ Attn).
+In general, the complexity of computing attention is $O(n^2)$.
+In Section~\ref{sec:ArchParadigm}, we introduced several novel paradigms to propagate the history component more effectively in the PerceiverAR architecture, and also make the history attention computationally efficient.
+First, in the double attention PerceiverAR, the attention is computed for both the history and latent component.
+The drawback here is the added computational burden of computing double the number of attentions.
+One way to reduce this complexity is by dividing the input sequence into disjoint segments, and only computing the attention in each segment itself (the $s$-split double attention PerceiverAR).
+However, the disadvantage of such an approach is that there is some loss of context due to lack of information flow between disjoint segments.
+Likewise, the compressed double attention PerceiverAR may also lose information as the history component is compressed in the first layer.

+One way that attention can be efficiently computed is with LongLoRA~\cite{chenlonglora} which solves this problems via shifted sparse attention ($S^{2}$ Attn).
 In $S^{2}$ Attn, the sequence length is split into different groups and each group computes the attention individually.
 To support the information flow between different groups, the attention heads are divided in two halves.
 In the second half of the groups, the tokens are shifted by half the group size.
 This simple shift causes the information to be shared between neighboring groups.
-The primary application of LongLoRA was demonstrated in applying LoRA (Low Rank Adaptation) to the self attention layers in extending the sequence or the context length of existing LLMs.
-For example, LongLoRA can extend the context length of Llama-2 which is originally trained on a sequence length of 4K tokens by finetuning with data using 16K context length.
-This is accomplished by dividing the context length into 4K sequences.
-The $S^{2}$-Attn in LongLoRA will divide the attention heads in two groups, such that the first group conducts self-attention from 1st to 4096th tokens.
-For the second groups, the tokens are shifted by 2048, such that the attention in second group starts from 2049th token and ends at (4096+2028)=6144th token.
-This approach proposed by LongLoRA does not increase computation complexity, but allows information exchange between different groups.
-As the information flows through different layers of the Transformer, the information exchange expands to all the segments causing the net attention to become close to the standard full attention.
+The primary application of LongLoRA was demonstrated in applying LoRA (Low Rank Adaptation) to the self attention layers in extending the sequence length of existing LLMs.